cowboybebop-r/social-network-service/README.md

-# test-starnavi
+# Test
-Test project for starnavi.io
+Social network services on Django and DRF.